wesdeveloper/wishlist-api/README.md

 A system to client to comunicate with an app and provide data about client and their favorite products.

+## Api Documentation
+This is a postman documentation of the routes of the api: https://documenter.getpostman.com/view/7831331/TzY4gaxv

 ### Prerequisites

 You need to have node/npm and docker installed on your machine.